Investment Advisory Services Inc. TX ADV Sells 1,640 Shares of The Coca-Cola Company (NYSE:KO)

-Investment Advisory Services Inc. TX ADV trimmed its holdings in The Coca-Cola Company (NYSE:KO – Free Report) by 2.9% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 53,954 shares of the company’s stock after selling 1,640 shares during the period.
-Coca-Cola makes up 1.3% of Investment Advisory Services Inc. TX ADV’s investment portfolio, making the stock its 18th biggest holding.
-Investment Advisory Services Inc. TX ADV’s holdings in Coca-Cola were worth $3,179,000 as of its most recent SEC filing.
+Investment Advisory Services Inc. TX ADV lessened its position in The Coca-Cola Company (NYSE:KO – Free Report) by 2.9% during the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 53,954 shares of the company’s stock after selling 1,640 shares during the period.
+Coca-Cola accounts for 1.3% of Investment Advisory Services Inc. TX ADV’s investment portfolio, making the stock its 18th biggest position.
+Investment Advisory Services Inc. TX ADV’s holdings in Coca-Cola were worth $3,179,000 at the end of the most recent reporting period.

+Several other large investors also recently modified their holdings of KO.
+Hibernia Wealth Partners LLC bought a new position in shares of Coca-Cola in the 3rd quarter worth approximately $25,000.
+Freedom Wealth Alliance LLC bought a new stake in shares of Coca-Cola during the 4th quarter valued at $25,000.
+Fortis Capital Advisors LLC purchased a new stake in shares of Coca-Cola in the 4th quarter worth about $30,000.
+KB Financial Partners LLC purchased a new stake in Coca-Cola in the first quarter worth about $31,000.
+Finally, VitalStone Financial LLC lifted its holdings in shares of Coca-Cola by 46.5% during the second quarter.
+VitalStone Financial LLC now owns 545 shares of the company’s stock valued at $34,000 after purchasing an additional 173 shares during the last quarter.
+68.96% of the stock is owned by institutional investors.

 Coca-Cola Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Monday, April 1st.
-Shareholders of record on Friday, March 15th will be paid a dividend of $0.485 per share.
-This is an increase from Coca-Cola’s previous quarterly dividend of $0.46.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, April 1st.
+Stockholders of record on Friday, March 15th will be given a dividend of $0.485 per share.
 The ex-dividend date of this dividend is Thursday, March 14th.
-This represents a $1.94 dividend on an annualized basis and a dividend yield of 3.20%.
-Coca-Cola’s dividend payout ratio (DPR) is currently 78.23%.
+This represents a $1.94 annualized dividend and a dividend yield of 3.20%.
+This is a boost from Coca-Cola’s previous quarterly dividend of $0.46.
+Coca-Cola’s dividend payout ratio (DPR) is presently 78.23%.

 Analyst Ratings Changes

-KO has been the topic of a number of research reports.
-Barclays raised their price objective on Coca-Cola from $60.00 to $66.00 and gave the company an “overweight” rating in a report on Tuesday, January 16th.
-Citigroup raised their price target on Coca-Cola from $67.00 to $68.00 and gave the stock a “buy” rating in a research report on Wednesday, January 17th.
-Finally, JPMorgan Chase & Co. boosted their price objective on Coca-Cola from $64.00 to $66.00 and gave the company an “overweight” rating in a research report on Wednesday, February 14th.
-Two investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $67.00.
+Several equities analysts have recently issued reports on KO shares.
+JPMorgan Chase & Co. lifted their price target on Coca-Cola from $64.00 to $66.00 and gave the stock an “overweight” rating in a research report on Wednesday, February 14th.
+Barclays boosted their target price on Coca-Cola from $60.00 to $66.00 and gave the stock an “overweight” rating in a research report on Tuesday, January 16th.
+Finally, Citigroup boosted their price objective on shares of Coca-Cola from $67.00 to $68.00 and gave the company a “buy” rating in a report on Wednesday, January 17th.
+Two equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $67.00.

 The Coca-Cola Company, a beverage company, manufactures, markets, and sells various nonalcoholic beverages worldwide.
 The company provides sparkling soft drinks, sparkling flavors; water, sports, coffee, and tea; juice, value-added dairy, and plant-based beverages; and other beverages.
 It also offers beverage concentrates and syrups, as well as fountain syrups to fountain retailers, such as restaurants and convenience stores.